Library re-opening FAQs

 What does this mean for Logan Libraries?

-To ensure Logan Libraries provide safe spaces for everyone, libraries will be practising social distancing, undertaking additional cleaning of equipment and will limit library visits to 30 minutes.
+To ensure Logan Libraries provide safe spaces for everyone, libraries will be adhering to public health controls, practising physical distancing, undertaking additional cleaning of equipment and may limit the time customers can spend in the library.

-During this time library customers can visit the library to return items, collect holds, borrow new items, use a computer and to print, photocopy or scan.
+During this time library customers can visit the library to return items, collect holds, borrow new items, use a computer, access Wi-Fi and to print, photocopy or scan.

 Library customers are encouraged to plan for short visits and to continue using Logan Library’s online resources for eBooks, eAudiobooks, magazines and resources for children.